php-standard-library/docs/components/runtime/README.md

   * `$extension`: The name of the extension to check.

-  > This function is pure.
+  > This function does not cause any mutations.

   ```php
   use Psl\Runtime;